-ORDER ADOPTING AMENDMENTS TO LOCAL BANKRUPTCY RULES, EFFECTIVE DECEMBER 1, 2019 and LR1070.1(e) of the United States District Court for the District of Hawaii, the court adopts the attached local bankruptcy rules, as amended, effective December 1,
+ORDER ADOPTING AMENDMENTS TO LOCAL BANKRUPTCY RULES, EFFECTIVE DECEMBER 1, 2022

+As authorized by Rule 9029(a) of the Federal Rules of Bankruptcy Procedure and LR1070.1(e) of the United States District Court for the District of Hawaii, the court adopts the attached amendments to the local bankruptcy rules, effective December 1, 2022.
+The amended rules apply in all pending bankruptcy cases and proceedings to the extent practicable.